mat-docs/ATLAS.Site/docs/developer-resources/atlas/sql-race/integration.md

 ## Importing the APIs
 ### C# NuGet Packages
-The SQLRace API is available as a NuGet package to registered users found here: [McLaren Applied NuGet Repository](https://github.com/mat-docs/packages).
+The SQLRace API is available as a NuGet package to registered users found here: [Motion Applied NuGet Repository](https://github.com/mat-docs/packages).

 ### Python and MATLAB
 For Python and MATLAB, the API DLLs can be directly imported and declared in the code.
 ATLAS installation is required.